bootchk/nRF5x/readme.md

 AFAIK, many of the other defines for PAN's (Product Anomalies) found in Nordic Makefiles are not needed for this library.
 They seem to affect code conditionally compiled into certain Nordic libraries.

-Boards
--
-Some services (e.g. ledLogger) depend on the board configuration (what pins are configured as digital out to LEDs, and what revision of the chip is on the board.)

-One build configuration for the nRF51 family defines BOARDS\_CUSTOM which means included Nordic file boards.h will include custom_board.h for RedBear Nano (one LED) from this directory.

-Another build configuration for nRF52 family builds for the nRF52DK board (four LED's.)
-Defines BOARD_pca10040.

 Debugging
 -